January 04, 2021

 Ten-year-old Janneliz Marie Hernández has captured the very idea of this in Harvest Your Way, a small business of which she is co-creator.
 Harvest Your Way aims to create ecologically sustainable-urban gardens in limited spaces.
 Using pieces of wood and string, they craft beautiful hanging planters so that anyone - regardless of their location - can enjoy the beauty of nature in their own space.

 Janneliz is one of the most recent graduates from the SEEDS program from Guaynabo, Puerto Rico.
 SEEDS is a STEAM-based entrepreneurship education program for youth in Puerto Rico.
-SEEDS allows students to tackle real-world business problems and engage in a mentorship program with leaders in business from on and off the island.
+The program allows students to tackle real-world business problems and engage in a mentorship program with leaders in business from on and off the island.

 Since starting their business, their profits have totaled nearly $1,000!
 Even with the amount invested in their materials to make the products, the net profit for their business was $485.

-Despite the complications and hurdles of opening up her own business, Janneliz has big dreams for the future of her business: “I like to have conversations with people, I like to learn, and I use the money from our sales to continue the production of the home gardens and make the company more successful.”
+Despite the complications and hurdles of opening up her own business, Janneliz has big dreams for the future of the business: “I like to have conversations with people, I like to learn, and I use the money from our sales to continue the production of the home gardens and make the company more successful.”

-To find out more about Harvest Your Way visit the SEEDS business page here to watch Harvest Your Way’s business pitch and ways you can support Janneliz and other students.
+To find out more about Harvest Your Way, visit the SEEDS business page here to watch Harvest Your Way’s business pitch and ways you can support Janneliz and other students.
 You can also follow Harvest Your Way on Instagram here.